dylan-turner25/droughtmonitor/README.md

 WIP](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#WIP)
 -----

 ## Table of Contents
 - [About](#about)
-The `droughtmonitor` package serves as an API wrapper for U.S. Drought Monitor.
+The `droughtmonitor` package serves as an unofficial API wrapper for [U.S. Drought Monitor](https://droughtmonitor.unl.edu/).

+**Disclaimer** This product uses data from the U.S. Drought Monitor API, but is not endorsed by or affiliated with U.S. Drought Monitor or the Federal Government.

 - [Installation](#installation)
 - [Usage](#usage)